A simplified approach to generating synthetic data for disclosure control: Example

 \subsection{Methods}

 The fitting of formal models is only a small part of any statistical analysis.
 The majority of an analyst's time is taking up with checking and exploring the data and in carrying out preliminary tabulations.
 We aim to produce synthetic data that can be used for this type of analysis.
 To illustrate synthesis of LS data we have extracted data on age, sex, marital status, ethnic group and long-term illness from the SLS database for the 1991 and 2001 Censuses.
 The acronyms AGE9, SEX9, MSTAT9, ETH9, ILL9 and AGE0, SEX0, MSTAT0, ETH0, ILL0 are used to describe them.
 The synthesis was carried out for over 186 thousand SLS members who were present at both censuses.
 No preliminary data cleaning was carried out on the extract.
 Some variables had a small percentage of missing values.
 For the categorical variables the missing cases are simply handled as an additional category, but AGE0 had 0.15\% of missing cases coded as -999 and this formed a missingness indicator for AGE0.
-Exploratory analyses of univariate distributions, cross tabulations and results from fitted models were compared for the real and the synthetic data.
+Univariate distributions, cross tabulations and results from fitted models were compared for the observed and the synthetic data.
 The $synthpop$ package was used for all analyses and more details of the methods can be found in \cite{synthpop_jss}.

 Initial synthesis was carried out without PPD for two choices of models.
-The first (CART) used CART for all the variables and the second (Parametric) used an appropriate parametric method for each variable: polychotomous or logistic regression for categorical data and distribution-preserving linear regression for AGE9 and AGE02.
+The first (CART) used CART for all the variables and the second (Parametric) used an appropriate parametric method for each variable: polychotomous or logistic regression for categorical data and distribution-preserving linear regression for AGE9 and AGE0.
 A lower triangular prediction matrix was used in both cases so that all previously synthesised variables were used in the predictions.
 The ordering of the variables used in the final syntheses and for the results presented here was ETH9, ETH0, AGE9, SEX9, MSTAT9, ILL9, AGE0, SEX0, MSTAT0, ILL0.
+The two ethnic group variables each had a fairly large number of categories (35 and 16).
+Initially they were placed towards the end of the synthesis order, but this slowed down the parametric synthesis because the multinomial models required a very large number of iterations for convergence.
+Moving them to the start of the synthesis overcame this.